commonmark/commonmark-java/README.md

 document start here
 ```

-Use class `MetadataExtension` in artifact `commonmark-ext-metadata`.
-To fetch metadata, use `MetadataVisitor`.
+Use class `YAMLFrontMatterExtension` in artifact `commonmark-ext-yaml-front-matter`.
+To fetch metadata, use `YAMLFrontMatterVisitor`.

 Contributing
 ------------